exercism/website-copy/tracks/ruby/exercises/hamming/mentoring.md

 Students commonly try to turn a string into characters using `String#split` and either an empty string or empty regex.
 Turns out there's already a built-in method for splitting a string into it's characters: `String#chars`.

+*You don't need to split the string into characters to iterate over it though.*
+That's why Ruby also provides `each_char` (which returns an Enumerator, not an Array).

 ## Talking points